On June 6, the African Peace Facility organised a lively debate on the crucial role of women in conflict prevention and resolution in Africa.

 The debate organised by the APF was dedicated to 'The role of African women in the prevention, management and resolution of African conflicts' to discuss ideas on how to further promote women's inclusion in peace-building across Africa.

-Isabel Arradon, Director of Research at the International Crisis Group, opened the session with a comprehensive overview of the opportunities and challenges of boosting the gender component in the context of fragile situations.
+Isabelle Arradon, Director of Research at the International Crisis Group, opened the session with a comprehensive overview of the opportunities and challenges of boosting the gender component in the context of fragile situations.
 She also warned against gender roles and stereotypes being reproduced in the armed forces.

 Stella Maranga, Gender Officer at the African Union, addressed the necessity of implementing existing laws on women's participation and raising awareness about gender inequality in the peace and security sector.
 Highlighting the fact that only 3.5 % of Somalia’s police force are women, she also emphasised that women's role is crucial at grass-roots level and called for greater actions on this front.